Oracle Java Licensing and Audit FAQ Guide

 Details:

-- No Free Long-Term Support: Oracle initially treated Java 11 as a commercial product.
-Oracle JDK 11 downloads are under the OTN License—free for dev/test/personal but not for running in production.
+- No Free Long-Term Support: Oracle initially treated Java 11 as a commercial product, offering no free long-term support.
+Oracle JDK 11 downloads are available under the OTN License—free for development, testing, and personal use— but not for production use.
 There was no overlapping “BCL” period when 11 was free for businesses.

 - Subscription Needed: Organizations need a Java SE subscription to use Oracle JDK 11 in production.
-If a company runs an application on Oracle Java 11 (as opposed to an OpenJDK 11) without a subscription, that violates Oracle’s terms.
+If a company runs an application on Oracle Java 11 (as opposed to OpenJDK 11) without a subscription, it violates Oracle’s terms.

 - Updates and Patches: Oracle continues to release Java 11 updates (as it’s an LTS) but only through My Oracle Support for subscribers.
 Publicly, Oracle provides OpenJDK 11 updates (open source) but not Oracle JDK 11 updates for free.